BaoNgo88/JordleFX/README.md

 # JordleFX
-The New York Times Wordle game written in Java using JavaFX platform.
+The New York Times Wordle game written in Java using JavaFX platform. <br />
 Author: Ton Quoc Bao Ngo
 Started in June 2022
 Credits: